 Procedures for Analysis.
-A general procedure for analyzing any mechanical problem is presented at the end of the first chapter.
+A general procedure for analyzing any mechanics problem is presented at the end of the first chapter.
 Then this procedure is customized to relate to specific types of problems that are covered throughout the book.
 This unique feature provides the student with a logical and orderly method to follow when applying the theory.
 The example problems are solved using this outlined method in order to clarify its numerical application.
 Realize, however, that once the relevant principles have been mastered and enough confidence and judgment have been obtained, the student can then develop his or her own procedures for solving problems.

 Important Points.
-This feature provides a review or summary of the most important concepts in a section and highlights the most significant points that should be realized when applying the theory to solve problems.
+This feature provides a review or summary of the most important concepts in a section and highlights the most significant points that should be known when applying the theory to solve problems.

 Fundamental Problems.
 These problem sets are selectively located just after most of the example problems.
 They provide students with simple applications of the concepts, and therefore, the chance to develop their problem-solving skills before attempting to solve any of the standard problems that follow.
 In addition, they can be used for preparing for exams, and they can be used at a later time when preparing for the Fundamentals in Engineering Exam.
+The partial solutions are given in the back of the book.

 Conceptual Understanding.
-Through the use of photographs placed throughout the book, theory is applied in a simplified way in order to illustrate some of its more important conceptual features and instill the physical meaning of many of the terms used in the equations.
-These simplified applications increase interest in the subject matter and better prepare the student to understand the examples and solve problems.
+Through the use of photographs placed throughout the book, the theory is applied in a simplified way in order to illustrate some of its more important conceptual features and instill the physical meaning of many of the terms used in the equations.